 Essential equipment

-You can actually make these easy dinner rolls with just your bare hands.
+You can make these easy dinner rolls with just your bare hands.
 But if you want bakery-quality rolls, I recommend you should invest in these equipment:

 - Pastry cutter: to cut your dough into small pieces easier and faster.